 Insurance policies vary in cost depending on the value of the store’s building, and inventory, the store’s location, and how many employees need to be included on the policy.
 To get the most accurate idea of what to budget for insurance, request quotes from multiple companies and compare different factors like premiums, coverage limits and exclusions, and deductibles.

 A thrift store will need at least a few employees to operate.
 According to Indeed, average hourly rates for the following thrift store employees are as follows:

 - Cashier/Sales: $10.42

 - Supervisor: $13.93

-In addition to budgeting for salary expenses, a store’s budget also needs to include workers comp insurance, paid time off, and health insurance contributions for employees.
+In addition to budgeting for salary expenses, a store’s budget also needs to include workers comp insurance, paid time off, and health insurance contributions.

 Related: Hiring your first employee